-However, if the treatment plan for your therapy includes help for someone who has a mental health condition like the ones listed above, an insurer might cover the sessions.
+However, if the treatment plan for your therapy includes help for someone who has a mental health condition like the ones listed above, an insurance company might cover the sessions.

-The best way to know if your marriage therapy will be covered is by talking to your therapist and asking how they’ll be billing your sessions as well as contacting your insurance provider.
+The best way to know if your marriage therapy will be covered is by talking to your therapist or mental health professional and asking how they’ll be billing your sessions as well as contacting your insurance provider’s member services.

 Employer-sponsored group insurance